xbeat/Machine-Learning/README.md

 RFM analysis is a customer segmentation technique used in marketing and customer relationship management.
 It evaluates customers based on three key metrics: Recency (how recently they made a purchase), Frequency (how often they make purchases), and Magnitude (how much they spend).
 This powerful tool helps businesses understand customer behavior and tailor their marketing strategies accordingly.

+## Python Enums Keys Values and Items with LRU Cache

+Introduction to Python Enums

+Enumerations in Python provide a way to create a set of symbolic names bound to unique constant values.
+They help prevent bugs by ensuring type safety and providing meaningful names for discrete values rather than using magic numbers or strings.

 ## Classification Metrics for Machine Learning Models

 Understanding Classification Metrics